robertorcosta/azure-docs.pt-br/articles/cosmos-db/how-to-provision-container-throughput.md

 ## <a name="net-sdk"></a>SDK .NET

 > [!Note]
-> Use a API dos SDKs do Cosmos para SQL para provisionar a taxa de transferência de todas as APIs do Cosmos DB, exceto da API do Cassandra.
+> Use os SDKs do cosmos para a API do SQL para provisionar a taxa de transferência para todas as APIs de Cosmos DB, exceto a API Cassandra e MongoDB.

-### <a name="sql-mongodb-gremlin-and-table-apis"></a><a id="dotnet-most"></a>SQL, MongoDB, Gremlin e APIs de Tabela
+### <a name="sql-gremlin-and-table-apis"></a><a id="dotnet-most"></a>APIs do SQL, Gremlin e Table

 # <a name="net-sdk-v2"></a>[.NET SDK V2](#tab/dotnetv2)